BatistaCo-Pedro/node/doc/api/module.md

 * `specifier` {string}
 * `context` {Object}
   * `conditions` {string\[]} Export conditions of the relevant `package.json`
-  * `importAttributes` {Object} An object whose key-value pairs represent the attributes for the module to import
+  * `importAssertions` {Object} An object whose key-value pairs represent the assertions for the module to import
   * `parentURL` {string|undefined} The module importing this one, or undefined if this is the Node.js entry point
 * `nextResolve` {Function} The subsequent `resolve` hook in the chain, or the